 Both papers show ML’s ability to reliably explore a space to identify useful materials, without the reliance on serendipity and conventional analogue-based approaches.
 Furthermore, the second paper shows the power of robotics for reliable and sturdy dataset generation.
 It is therefore, not surprising that the current literature uses a combination of the two for unbiased chemical space exploration and developing chemical understanding.

 1.3 Project Solutions

-The capabilities of ML and robotics for unbiased exploration and building rationals on the underlaying chemistry of a chemical space have been shown in both papers in section 1.2.
-Therefore, the master project uses approaches taken from both papers.
+The capabilities of ML and robotics for unbiased exploration and building rationals on the underlaying chemistry of a chemical space have been shown in section 1.2.
+Our project leverages approaches taken from both papers.